liyuechun/fullstack/docs/js/es5/022naming-conventions.md

     import CheckBox from './CheckBox';
     ```

-  - Use camelCase when you export-default a function.
+  ## Use camelCase when you export##default a function.
 Your filename should be identical to your function's name.

     ```javascript
     function makeStyleGuide() {